 - Assist patients with activities, including stretches and other exercises

 - Help children with disabilities participate in activities that help improve coordination and socialization

-In occupational therapy, there’s a strong emphasis on the practical aspects of helping people do the things they want and need to do so they can live life to the fullest.2
+As per the Bureau of Labor Statistics, occupational therapy has strong emphasis on the practical aspects of helping people do the things they want and need to do so they can live life to the fullest.2

 Physical therapy helps injured or chronically ill people regain movement and manage pain.
 Therefore, physical therapist assistants, or PTAs, help get patients back in motion with exercises, massage, and other techniques.

 Furthermore, PTAs also: